computoms/computoms.github.io/_posts/2019-07-23-data-storage-random-access-memories.md

 ## Summary

-This short post presents the specificities and electrical implementations of the two main types of random access memories used for computer main memory and process caches (ref [article on the overview of computer memories]({{site.url}}/data-storage/2019/03/31/Data-storage/)).
+This short post presents the specificities and electrical implementations of the two main types of random access memories used for computer main memory and processor caches (ref [article on the overview of computer memories]({{site.url}}/data-storage/2019/03/31/Data-storage/)).